theMoor9/blockchain-potential-carnival/README.md

 Built as I learn, my methodical approach to learning has proven to be practically successful.
 I hope it will be for you too!

+## Learning Philosophy

+I believe that humans can explain things better than an AI can.
+Why?
+Because unlike AI, an intelligent human knows what it means not to know something and understands what is needed for a better learning process.
+This is why knowing how to make a query to an AI is essential and why it is not an immediate task.
+This is where my cheat sheets come into play.
+Use AI for further insights.

 ## Table of Contents